minervaclient/minervaclient/README.md

 1. Download the source code.
 2. `minervac` uses the `requests`, `beautifulsoup4`, and `html5lib` modules for Python.
 	* A good way to install them is probably with `pip`: `sudo pip install requests beautifulsoup4 html5lib`
-3. Copy `credentials.py` to `credentials_local.py` and fill in your credentials.
-4. Edit `config.py` to setup various settings
+3. Edit `config.py` to setup various settings
-5. Run `python setup.py install` or `sudo python setup.py install`
+4. Run `python setup.py install` or `sudo python setup.py install`
-6. You may now run `minervac -h` for help information.
+5. You may now run `minervac -h` for help information.
 This just works for Unix/Linux but it's iffy for Windows.
 You might need some bash command prompt for it to work on Windows ex.
 Git Bash, Cygwin

 ## Install via pip
 1. Run `pip install minervaclient` or `sudo pip install minervaclient`
 2. Use `minervac -h` to get help information.
-NOTE: At the time of this writing, only `minervac search` will function properly.
-Any other features require Minerva Login information to be included in the installation of this package, which can't be changed at this point.
+NOTE: At the time of this writing, all features of the application should work, now that login occurs everytime the application is run

 ## Usage